What Is A Bull Trap In Crypto?

 Q: What is a bull trap in trading?

 A: A bull trap in trading occurs when a trader buys an asset, expecting its price to continue rising, but the price suddenly drops after reaching a new high.
-It's a deceptive move that tricks traders into believing the asset is on an upward trend when, in reality, it's about to fall.
+This deceptive move tricks traders into believing the asset is on an upward trend when, in reality, it's about to fall.

 Q: How do you identify a bull trap?

-A: Traders can identify a bull trap by looking for signs such as high Relative Strength Index (RSI), lack of trading volume increase during a price rally, absence of adequate price momentum, little trend break, resistance levels, suspicious bullish candlesticks, and the formation of a price range around the resistance level.
+A: Traders can identify a bull trap by looking for signs such as a high Relative Strength Index (RSI), a lack of trading volume increase during a price rally, an absence of adequate price momentum, a little trend break, resistance levels, suspicious bullish candlesticks, and the formation of a price range around the resistance level.

 Q: How do bull traps work?